LOT Polish Airlines: 2008–2019

 The economy class cabin of a LOT Boeing 787 Dreamliner.

 In 2008, LOT opened a new flight to Beijing, but this lasted just one month, in the period before the 2008 Beijing Olympics.
 The reason given by the airline for the discontinuation of the service was the need to route aircraft via an air corridor to the south of Kazakhstan (as LOT did not have permission for flights over Siberia from the Russian government), which was making the services too long and thus unprofitable.

 LOT started new services to Yerevan and Beirut and resumed Tallinn, Kaliningrad, Gothenburg and Bratislava flights. with its newly acquired Embraer aircraft in the summer of 2010.
 In October of the same year LOT resumed service to Asia, with three weekly flights on the Warsaw – Hanoi route.
 In addition to this, new services to Tbilisi, Damascus, and Cairo were inaugurated.

 LOT celebrated the 80th anniversary of its foundation in 2009.
 The event was marked by the application of a gold livery to one of the airline's Boeing 737-400s.

 In 2010 LOT cancelled flights, after 14 years of operation, between Kraków and Chicago and New York, citing profitability concerns and a lack of demand.
 The last US-Kraków flight departed on 27 October 2010 from Chicago O'Hare Airport.
 The aircraft previously used on this route were then re-deployed to serve LOT's Warsaw-Hanoi route.
-This route to Hanoi (the Vietnamese capital) was largely under-utilised by European carriers and proved very successful for LOT in the beginning.
+This route to Hanoi was largely underutilised by European carriers and proved very successful for LOT in the beginning.

 On 31 May 2010, CEO of LOT Sebastian Mikosz said that the airline would be replacing its fleet to meet a goal of one-third new by 2011.
 Replacement already started with Embraer E-Jets 175/170.
 For domestic expanded operations, LOT purchased Dash 8-Q400 over ATR 72-600 aircraft.

 A LOT Boeing 767-300ER wearing the Star Alliance livery.

 On 5 February 2011, the new CEO of LOT, Marcin Piróg, announced that the airline was considering opening services to Baku, Sochi, Stuttgart, Oslo, Gothenburg, Dubai, Kuwait, and Ostrava from its Warsaw hub in the near future.
 Previously planned flights to Donetsk had already been inaugurated, as had Tokyo, and the resumption of Beijing flights.
 This became feasible after the finalizing of an agreement on Siberian overflight permits for LOT by the Polish and Russian governments in November 2011.
 As a result of the agreement, LOT received new take-off and landing slots at Moscow's Sheremetyevo International Airport.
 Although delayed from the original plans, LOT began flights to Tokyo on 13 January 2016, with flights three times per week.